Final report for WESP19-01

 Educational & Outreach Activities

 A major objective of the grant was to have at least three conferences throughout the WSARE region to introduce and develop the Western Cover Crops Council.
 Covid-19 certainly put a wrinkle in those plans but did not stop us.
 In December 2020 and January 2021 the first sub-regional conference was held for the Intermountain sub-region.
-It was made up of three-1 1/2 hour webinars and a final session (to be held 1/14/21) where the participants will be broken into four focus groups to dig deep into four identified priority areas.
+It was made up of three-1 1/2 hour webinars and a final session where the participants were broken into four focus groups to dig deep into four identified priority areas.
 Our goal of the focus groups is to come away with actionable project ideas that the WCCC can focus on and provide leadership for Extension or other agencies as those groups work to help producers find ways to overcome barriers identified in focus groups and the survey.
 One of the sessions was a virtual field tour and cover crop projects from Oregon, Idaho, and Utah were highlighted.
 There were 120 participants in first session, 93 in the second, and 66 in the third.
-The focus -group session will take place next week.
-The sessions have been recorded for YouTube and are housed with University of Idaho.
-There have been 145 combined views of sessions one and two to date.

 We just completed the first of the sub-regional conference a couple weeks ago.
 We have evaluated the survey data from that program yet.
 Each sub regional conference will have a final session where participants are broken into separate zoom meetings to identify topics and attempt to form working groups.
 This was to be done in person when this project was planned.
 After the first sub-regional meeting we found forming working groups from people who don't know each other meeting virtually is quite difficult.
 We will have to work on how to evaluate whether groups formed successfully as the project continues.